youzer-name/node-red-contrib-tessie-api/README.md

 Config nodes:

 - For all of the nodes, you must configure a server.
-The default base URL (https://api.tessie.com) should work.
+The default base URL is currently https://api.tessie.com.
 Enter a valid API token and optionally a name and save the server config
+- For the streaming node you must configure a second sever for the websocket connection.
+The default base URL is currently wss://streaming.tessie.com.
+Add a valid token and optionally a name
 - For the tessie-query and tessie-command nodes, you must configure one or more vehicles.
 Enter any name and the vehicle VIN and save the vehicle config
 - For the tessie-energy-query* and tessie-energy-command nodes, you must configure an energy site.
-Enter any name and the site ID
+Enter a name and the site ID
   - *You can run the 'products' query with no site configured.
-Look in the msg.payload.response for the energy_site_id and add it to a site config
+Look in the response for the energy_site_id and add it to a site config

 ## Tessie Query Node
 To use the tessie-query node: